- Reference Number: HEY612/2026

 Should I feel pain?

 You may have some bruising and be a little sore for a few days.
-Some patients take mild pain relief medication to ease this (make sure you follow the instructions on the packet).
+Some patients take mild pain relief medication to ease this.
+Please follow the instructions on the medicine packet.
 Once the bruising has gone the skin tunnelled line should be painless.

 What will happen after the procedure?

-The local anaesthetic will wear off after you have returned to the day unit or ward.
-It is normal to feel some discomfort and you will be given pain relief medication to ease this.
+The local anaesthetic will wear off after you have returned to the day unit or the ward.
+It is normal to feel some discomfort, and you will be given pain relief medication to ease this.
 There may also be some blood on the dressing and bruising.
 This is all normal.
-The dressings will be changed after a 24 hours.
+The dressings will be changed after 24 hours.
+If you are at home, arrangements will be made for a nurse to complete this.

-While in hospital your skin tunnelled line will be looked after by nursing staff.
+While in hospital your skin tunnelled line will be looked after by nursing staff on the ward.
 This involves:

-• Cleaning the exit site and applying a new dressing at least once a week.
+- Cleaning the exit site and applying a new dressing once a week.

-Before you leave hospital you will be shown how to care for your line, you will go through a training package with your nutrition nurse.
-If you are unable to care for the line, the nutrition nurses will arrange for your homecare registered nurse to look after your line.
-If you have any problems at home, please contact us using the numbers at the end of this leaflet.
+Before you leave hospital, you will be shown how to care for your line and go through a training package with your nutrition nurse.
+If you are unable to care for the line, the nutrition nurses will discuss different options with you.

 Showering

-Use a transparent dressing to cover the line.
+Use a see through/transparent dressing to cover the line, these will be provided to you on your fortnightly ancillary order.
 This will ensure the exit site is kept dry during a shower.

 Having a bath